Bloodborne Pathogens Certification Course

 - Grade

-Course Title: Bloodborne Pathogens
+- Course Title: Bloodborne Pathogens

-Focus: Prevention, safe work practices, exposure response, and reporting
+- Focus: Prevention, safe work practices, exposure response, and reporting

-Bloodborne pathogen basics (Hepatitis B/C, HIV)
+- Bloodborne pathogen basics (Hepatitis B, Hepatitis C, HIV)

-Universal precautions and PPE
+- Universal precautions and PPE selection

-Hand hygiene
+- Hand hygiene best practices

-Sharps safety and disposal (no recapping)
+- Sharps safety and safe disposal (no recapping)

-Blood/body fluid cleanup and disposal
+- Blood and body fluid cleanup and disposal

-Exposure reporting, follow-up testing, and documentation (e.g., OSHA Form 300)
+- Exposure reporting, follow-up testing, and documentation

-Exposure Control Plan (ECP) awareness
+- Exposure Control Plan (ECP) awareness

 Course Requirements